Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Introduction

 \section{Introduction}

-From augmented reality to robot autonomy, in many audio applications, it is essential to map the environment and the shape of the room.
-Consequently, there has been a growing attention towards the task of \ac{SLAM}.
-In \ac{SLAM}, we consider a moving observer following an unknown path, and the task is then to reconstruct both the trajectory and the map of the environment.
-Due to the rapid improvement of computer vision technology, visual \ac{SLAM} \cite{durrant2006simultaneous}, based on optical sensors, has been the subject of extensive research.
-The same concept was later adopted by the audio processing community, as spatial information can also be extracted from the audio signals \cite{5152813,8340823}.
+From augmented reality to robot autonomy, it is essential to map the environment and the room's shape in many audio applications.
+Consequently, there has been growing attention towards the task of \ac{SLAM}.
+In \ac{SLAM}, a moving observer is considered, following an unknown path, and the task is then to reconstruct both the trajectory and the map of the environment.
+Due to the rapid improvement of computer vision technology, visual \ac{SLAM} \cite{durrant2006simultaneous}, based on optical sensors, has been a subject of extensive research.
+The audio processing community later adopted the same concept, as spatial information can also be extracted from the audio signals \cite{5152813,8340823}.

-In this work, we focus on the environment mapping problem using audio signals acquired by a microphone array, which is closely related to the acoustic \ac{SLAM} problem.
+This work focuses on the environment mapping problem using audio signals acquired by a microphone array, a task closely related to the acoustic \ac{SLAM} problem.
 Traditionally, the environment map is specified in terms of landmarks, and reconstruction of the map is equivalent to localizing the landmarks \cite{durrant2006simultaneous}.
+In our setting, audio signals are emitted from sound sources of unknown positions and recorded by a microphone array that scans the \ac{RoI} and maps it.
 Practically, acoustic \ac{SLAM} methods necessitate the use of localization techniques, usually based on \ac{TDOA} estimation between microphone pairs \cite{5152813,8340823}.
-The most widely used approach for \ac{TDOA} estimation is the generalized cross-correlation (GCC-PHAT) algorithm \cite{Knapp1976}.
-Unfortunately, the performance of the GCC-PHAT algorithm severely degrades in highly reverberated environments \cite{Champagne1996}, resulting in erroneous \ac{TDOA} estimates and poor source localization, especially for large source-sensor distances.
-Consequently, some improvements to the GCC methods were proposed in \cite{599651, Dvorkind2005}.
-Nevertheless, simple \ac{TDOA}-based mapping methods cannot yield a reliable reconstruction of the environment map.
+A widely used approach for \ac{TDOA} estimation is the \ac{GCC-PHAT} algorithm \cite{Knapp1976}.
+Unfortunately, the performance of \ac{GCC-PHAT} severely degrades in highly reverberated environments \cite{Champagne1996}, resulting in erroneous \ac{TDOA} estimates and poor source localization, especially for large source-sensor distances.
+Although many improvements to generalized cross-correlation schemes were proposed, e.g., \cite{599651, dibiase2001robust,Dvorkind2005}, simple \ac{TDOA}-based mappings cannot yield a reliable reconstruction of the environment map.